-- School districts provide principals and teachers with on-going professional development and planning time to ensure alignment.
+- School districts and Superintendents provide principals and teachers with on-going professional development and joint planning time to ensure alignment.

-- Principals foster teamwork among PreK-3rd teachers that strengthens alignment.
+- Principals foster collaboration among PreK-3rd teachers that strengthens alignment.

 - Principals connect elementary schools with families and all early childhood programs in their communities.